 Differences Between Smooth & Long Haired Chihuahuas

-The smooth coat, as you would expect, is very easy to manage and maintain..
-Such a short coat is highly unlikely to end up with mats or knots.
+The smooth coat, as you would expect, is very easy to manage and maintain.
+Such a short coat is less likely to end up with mats or knots.

 The video at the end of this article demonstrates the use of a stripping tool (affiliate link).
 This kind of tool works wonders to thin out the coat and get rid of loose hairs at the same time, eliminating the need for a full body clip.

-If regular brushing is not maintained, or if there is too long a period in between brushing sessions, then the long-haired Chihuahua will need clipping periodically.
+If regular brushing is not maintained, or if there is too long a period in between brushing sessions, then the long haired Chihuahua will need clipping periodically.
 So what exactly does that mean?
-There are, in actual fact, a couple of different clips that are used for the long haired Chihuahua, if a haircut is deemed necessary.
+There are, in actual fact, a couple of different clips that are used for long haired Chihuahuas, if a haircut is deemed necessary.

 1. A Trim

-Even if you are very disciplined with brushing your Chi on a regular basis, you will need to trim the hair between the toes every now and then.
+So, do Chihuahuas need haircuts if they are well brushed?
+Even if you are very disciplined with brushing your Chi on a regular basis, you will at least need to trim the hair between the toes every now and then.
 The hair on their lower legs and around the paws can grow to quite a length.